 How did the Love Research Army get started?

-Dr. Love realized that women and men want to help find breast cancer solutions and are willing to participate in studies -- they just didn't know that they were needed!
+Dr. Love realized that people want to help find breast cancer solutions and are willing to participate in studies—they just didn't know they were needed!
 From this, the idea was born of an Love Research Army, ready to serve science.

 Is this the same program as the Army of Women?

 Yes!
-In 2020, after recognizing over 10 years as the Army of Women, we changed our name to Love Research Army to better reflect the Dr. Susan Love Foundation's longstanding commitment to fostering inclusive research.
+In 2020, after recognizing over 11 years as the Army of Women, we changed our name to the Love Research Army to better reflect the Dr. Susan Love Foundation's longstanding commitment to fostering research that includes everyone–not just women.
 You may see references to the Army of Women, or AOW, in previous study reports, webinars, and publications.